shimaore/esl/src/esl.coffee.md

       parser.process = (headers,body) ->

-Rewrite headers as needed to work around some weirdnesses in the protocol; and assign unified event IDs to the ESL Content-Types.
+Rewrite headers as needed to work around some weirdnesses in the protocol; and assign unified event IDs to the Event Socket's Content-Types.

         content_type = headers['Content-Type']
         if not content_type?